OginniAdekola/D.A.C-DATASTORE-Project/README.md

 ---

 ## ⏳Conclusion
 The analysis shows that promotional campaigns were highly effective in driving sales growth across the cities.
-Gadgets consistently outperformed personal care products, therefore the business should continue leveraging on promotions, prioritize high-performing gadget categories, and strategically prepare for increased demand during the fourth quarter to maximize sales and profitability.
+Electronics products consistently outperformed all other products in revenue generated; therefore, the business should continue leveraging on promotions, prioritize high-performing products electronics, clothing and home appliances and strategically prepare for increased demand during the fourth quarter to maximize sales and profitability.